Appetite (Akina Nakamori song)

 "Appetite" (アペタイト, Apetaito) is the 34th single by Japanese entertainer Akina Nakamori.
 Written by Seriko Natsuno and U-ki, the single was released on February 21, 1997, by MCA Victor.
 It was also the second single from her 17th studio album Shaker.
-This was Nakamori's final single under MCA Victor before signing with Gauss Entertainment a year later.
+This was Nakamori's final single under MCA Victor before signing with Gauss Entertainment (a subsidiary of Daiichikosho) a year later.

 The single peaked at No. 46 on Oricon's weekly singles chart and sold over 29,400 copies, becoming her lowest-charting and lowest-selling single at the time.